ejwillemse/BAN313/chapter3.md

 key: 91698a409b
 ```

-To use the distribution, $X \sim \mathcal{U}(min, max)$ we first need to estimate its key parameters, namely the minimum and maximum value for the number of units ordered per day.
+To use the distribution, $X \sim \mathcal{U}(\min, \max)$ we first need to estimate its key parameters, namely the minimum and maximum value for the number of units ordered per day.
 Thereafter we will empirically calculate the fraction of days in which more than 210 units will be ordered using the `punif()` function.
 This represents the probability that we will run out of stock on the next day.

 The data that we will use to estimate the key parameters are available in the `clienOrders` dataframe.

 `@instructions`
-1. Estimate $min$ for the uniform distribution and assign your answer to `minOrders`.
+- Estimate $\min$ for the uniform distribution and assign your answer to `minOrders`.
-2. Estimate $max$ for the uniform distribution and assign your answer to `maxOrders`.
+- Estimate $\max$ for the uniform distribution and assign your answer to `maxOrders`.
-3. Use the uniform distribution probability function and determine the probability that more than 210 units will be ordered to tomorrow and assign your answer to `pStockOut`.
+- Use the uniform distribution probability function and determine the probability that more than 210 units will be ordered to tomorrow and assign your answer to `pStockOut`.
-4. View all the above values by printing them to the console output via the `script.R` file.
+-  View all the above values by printing them to the console output via the `script.R` file.

 `@hint`
-To calculate $min_{x}$ and $max_{x}$, simply use `min` and `max` on `clienOrders$ordersPerDay`.
+To calculate $\min_{x}$ and $\max_{x}$, simply use `min` and `max` on `clienOrders$ordersPerDay`.

 The `punif` function has three inputs, `q`, `min` and `max`.
 Remember to check whether it returns the probability of having a value less than `q` or more than `q`.